Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

 \subsection{Proposed Framework}

-The proposed framework is depicted in Fig. \ref{fig:proposed_framework}.
-Let $U^{t}$ be the unlabeled image pool at iteration $t$, $S_L$ is a small set of images with labels and $S_\mathrm{test}$ is the test set.
+Let $U^{t}$ be the unlabeled image pool at iteration $t$, $S_L$ is a small set of images with labels to train the proxy model and $S_\mathrm{test}$ is the test set.
 We sample a initial random pool of images $S^{t} \subset U^{t}$ of budget $b$ and update the unlabeled image pool, $U^t \leftarrow U^t \setminus S^t$.
 The subset $S^t$ is used to train the SimCLR model.
 We freeze the encoder $f(\cdot)$ and extract features $h_i$, for $x_i \in S_L$.
 A proxy model $f_p^{t}$ was trained using features $h_i$.
-This proxy model was used to find the next subset of images $S^{t+1}$ to be included in the CL training set, $S^{t} \leftarrow S^{t} \cup S^{t+1}$.
+This proxy model is used to find the next subset of images $S^{t+1}$ to be included in the CL training set, $S^{t} \leftarrow S^{t} \cup S^{t+1}$.
 If uncertainty is used as sampling criterion, the entropy $H(x_i)$ is computed using outputs of $f_p^t(\cdot)$ and we select the top $b$ samples with highest uncertainty.
 If coreset is used, we select $b$ samples following the k-center greedy algorithm presented in Algorithm \ref{alg:greedy}.
 This iterative process is continued for a given number of iterations $T$.
 Note that the weights of the SimCLR model are randomly initialized in the first iteration and training continues in the subsequent iterations using the learned weights in the previous iteration.
 The proxy network, however, is learned from random weights in each iteration.
 The set $S^t \cup S^{t+1}$ is used for the next iteration of CL training.
 This process continues for a set number of iterations $T$.
 The pseudocode for the algorithm of our proposed framework is presented in Algorithm \ref{alg:proposed}.